Jarvismkennedy/git-auto-sync.nvim/README.md

 # Git Auto Sync

-I wanted a way to automatically sync my [Neorg](https://github.com/nvim-neorg/neorg) notes between my desktop and my laptop, so I made this plugin.
+I wanted a way to automatically sync my [todo](https://github.com/Jarvismkennedy/todo.nvim) notes between my desktop and my laptop, so I made this plugin.
 You can report bugs and I will try to fix them, or just copy the code.
 It is pretty simple.

-# Install

-Install using your favourite package manager.

 ## Lazy